Tools to make remote collaboration with your team a breeze

 What are the code branches?
 Functionality (or groups of functionalities) are often created as different code branches.
 Code branches allow you to merge changes together and if anything doesn’t work, it’ll show exactly which branch contains problems.
 So you know where to look for the problem.
-Once branches are tested they can be integrated into master code base (a.k.a. main working code).
+Once branches are tested they can be integrated into the master codebase (a.k.a. main working code).

 All of these Code Management Apps work very well, however, GitHub is slightly more popular than others.
 It is also important to note that selecting a Code Management tool needs to align with the needs of the client, because they may have their own preferences.

 4. Project Wikis.
 It is important to keep all your use cases, test cases, etc. in the same place to ensure everything is connected, considered, and up to date.
 The main tool for this purpose is Atlassian’s Confluence, which by the way, also works perfectly with Jira or Bitbucket, which we use in our company.
 This combination of tools effectively acts as a code hosting and collaborative remote development platform.

 5. Time tracking tools are necessary if the client wants you to track the specific time your developers spend on their projects.
 There are a number of time tracking tools.
-You can use either plugins for your task manager, for example, in Jira there are a number of plugins to track time spent on projects or you can use third-party tools like Toggl, Hours etc.
+You can use either plugin for your task manager, for example, in Jira, there are a number of plugins to track time spent on projects or you can use third-party tools like Toggl, Hours, etc.

-Toggl offers an online time tracking software specifically designed for freelancers, graphic designers, and consultants.
+Toggl offers online time tracking software specifically designed for freelancers, graphic designers, and consultants.
 It has a powerful timesheet calculator and syncs with iOS and Android app.
 A detailed Toggl review you can find here.